The Best California Multi-Day Rafting Trip

 1. Variety of seasons and dependable water flows

-The Tuolumne bursts to life in the spring with powerful high-water flows and huge hydraulics, boldly framed by poppy-blanketed canyon walls.
-Orange turns to gold as summer progresses, presenting the classic California foothill scenery to admire between technical Class IV whitewater rapids.
-Scheduled water releases from the upstream reservoirs mean we can ride these waves all the way through Labor Day Weekend.
+The Tuolumne bursts to life in the spring with powerful flows and huge hydraulics, boldly framed by poppy-blanketed canyon walls.
+The flows are usually higher than normal thanks to the melting snow providing thrill seekers with some of the most exciting whitewater available in California.
+Orange turns to gold as summer progresses, presenting the classic California foothill scenery to admire between challenging Class IV whitewater rapids.
+Scheduled water releases from the upstream reservoirs mean we can enjoy the canyon riding these waves all the way through Labor Day Weekend.

 3. Remote and uncrowded…the perfect getaway